 In fiscal year 2023, the City's Water and Sewer Fund entered into a five-year SBITA arrangement as the lessee to acquire the Nobel Systems GeoViewer software.
 An initial SBITA liability in the amount of \$51,968 was recorded in each respective fund.
-As of June 30, 2023, the SBITA liability's carrying amount in each fund had decreased to \$39,968.
-The City is obligated to make annual payments for both principal and interest, with each payment amounting to \$24,000.
+As of June 30, 2024, the SBITA liability's carrying amount in each fund had decreased to \$31,065.
+The City is required to make annual principal and interest payments of \$24,000.
 The SBITA carries an interest rate of 7.75%.
 The software subscription, corresponding to the SBITA, has a duration of five years.
-As of the end of the current fiscal year, the right-to-use software was valued at \$49,369, with accumulated amortization amounting to \$5,197 in each fund.
+As of the end of the current fiscal year, the right-to-use software was valued at \$38,975, with accumulated amortization amounting to \$12,993 in each fund.